Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Experiments and results

-Using an LIF network configured for sampling from MNIST data (see \meth for detailed parameter settings), we studied tempering under a range of biologically plausible regimes, with total (population) background rates varying between \SI{0.5} and \SI{30}{\kilo\hertz} and oscillation frequencies ranging from the alpha range to the first slow-wave band \citep{buzsaki2004neuronal}.
-The most important prerequisite for effective tempering is the maximum background rate, as the temperature between readouts has to be high enough for frequent mode switches.
-For our networks, this required input rates above \SI{10}{kHz} in the high-temperature phases (\cref{fig:mnist}a,b).
+Next, we studied tempering under a range of biologically plausible regimes, with background rates (per neuron) varying between \SI{0.5} and \SI{30}{\kilo\hertz} and oscillation frequencies ranging from the alpha range to the first slow-wave band \cite{buzsaki2004neuronal}.
+In the landscapes over the mode durations (\cref{fig:mnist}g) and the ISLs (\cref{fig:mnist}h), we find that the most important prerequisite for effective tempering is the maximum background rate, as the temperature between readouts has to be high enough for frequent mode switches.
+For our networks, this required input rates above \SI{10}{kHz} (\cref{fig:mnist}g and \labelcref{fig:mnist}h).
 On the other hand, the minimum background rates in the cold phases have a much smaller influence.
-In terms of oscillation frequency, the fastest oscillations were already sufficient to significantly improve mixing in the studied range.

-In general, effective tempering is achieved over a wide range of oscillation parameters (yellow and light green areas) covering all studied frequency bands.
-Overall, the best performance was achieved in the slow-wave regime (\cref{fig:mnist}c-g), which would be particularly useful for the replay and consolidation of varied memories during slow-wave sleep \citep{diekelmann2010slow,klinzing2019mechanisms}.
+In general, effective tempering is achieved over a wide range of oscillation parameters (yellow and light green areas in \cref{fig:mnist}g and \labelcref{fig:mnist}h) covering all studied frequency bands.
+Overall, the best performance was achieved in the slow-wave regime.